 Start at a true specialty spot

-Begin with the “benchmark” cup: espresso or flat white.
-This sets the tone for the day and keeps the first hour energetic.
+Begin with the benchmark cup: an espresso or a flat white at a dedicated specialty café or roaster.
+This sets the tone for the day, gives you a clean baseline to judge everything else against, and keeps the first hour energetic before the streets fill up.

 Walk Old Town slowly (30–60 minutes)

 Take the scenic lanes rather than the fastest route.
-Old Town reveals itself through small streets, courtyards, and quiet corners.
+The Old Town reveals itself through small streets, hidden courtyards, and quiet corners, so let the caffeine carry you on an unhurried loop past Michael’s Gate, the Main Square, and the cathedral.

 Second cup: filter or batch brew